-- ✓ Compulsory courses 26 units

-- ✓ Elective courses 8 units
+- Compulsory courses: 26 units - Elective courses: 8 units

-- ✓ Total: 34 units

-a) Residency Requirement: Full time

-b) Minimum CGPA of 2.40 requirement as stipulated by the school of Postgraduate Studies c) Candidate must satisfy all other requirements as contained in the regulation of the Postgraduate School (Pass Mark at Graduate Level Study is 50%).
+- a.
+Residency Requirement: Full time - Minimum CGPA of 2.40 requirement as stipulated by the school of Postgraduate Studies - c.
+Candidate must satisfy all other requirements as contained in the regulation of the Postgraduate School (Pass Mark at Graduate Level Study is 50%).

-Programme Requirements - UWI
+PROGRAMME REQUIREMENTS - UWI